-Sr. No. , CO 1 explain the various categories of offset press and the principles behind it.
+Sr. No. At the end of the semester, students will be able to:- RBT Level CO 1 explain the various categories of offset press and the principles behind it.
 L1 CO 2 describe the various units of a sheet fed offset press.
 L2 CO 3 examine the functioning of five units of the offset press.
 L3 CO 4 point out various print trouble shooting in sheet fed offset presses.
 H1 CO 5 assess the various print quality factors and their applications.
 H2